 - At your current school and hometown: talk to the guidance counselor at your current school and ask if they have any scholarship that you can apply for or if they can recommend some other suitable scholarship.
 Also check with your current employer, your city and union, church or other associations where you are a member.
 Sometimes you can find scholarships that not many people know about.

-- DreamStudies' scholarship: We also have our own scholarship of 1000-1500 Euro.
+- DreamStudies' scholarship: We also have our own scholarship of at least 1000 Euro.
 Read more about our scholarship and apply here.

 How do I apply for a scholarship?